yhf6925-hub/SWN-MMCF/README.md

 ### SWN-MMCF inference

 The inference environment follows the standard [OpenVINS](https://github.com/rpng/open_vins) environment.
-Install and build OpenVINS using its official [installation guide](https://docs.openvins.com/gs-installing.html), then add ONNX Runtime C/C++ and the exported `swn_stage6.onnx` model to the `ov_msckf` package.
+Install and build OpenVINS using its official [installation guide](https://docs.openvins.com/gs-installing.html), then add ONNX Runtime C/C++ and the exported `swn_mmcf.onnx` model to the `ov_msckf` package.
 The implementation supports the same ROS 1, ROS 2, and ROS-free configurations provided by OpenVINS.

 The current ROS 2 workspace can be built with: